algattik/embedded-learning-bot/README.md

 # Embedded Learning Bot

-This project contains instructions for building a Bot that connects to a Raspberry Pi device running the [https://github.com/Microsoft/ELL](Embedded Learning Library (ELL)) to recognize the content of images from web searches.
+This project contains instructions for building a Bot that connects to a Raspberry Pi device running the [Embedded Learning Library (ELL)](https://github.com/Microsoft/ELL) to recognize the content of images from web searches.

+ELL allows running full-fledged artificial neural networks on embedded devices (see article [Microsoft Research Shows Embedded AI on Bread-Crumb Sized Processor](https://winbuzzer.com/2017/06/30/microsoft-research-shows-embedded-ai-bread-crumb-sized-processor-xcxwbn/)).
+In this demo we use the [Darknet](https://pjreddie.com/darknet/imagenet/) open-source image classifier, trained to recognize 1000 object classes.

 ![Skype bot](images/skype.png)